InfuseAI/primehub-site/docs/model-deployment-tutorial-package-image.md

 ### Keras

-- Output model example code
+- Output a model file `keras-mnist.h5`

         model.save('keras-mnist.h5')

-- MyModel.py example code
+- `MyModel.py`, load a model and run a prediction

         from keras.models import load_model
         from PIL import Image